-The lawyer representing Kercher's family, Francesco Maresca, will sum up his arguments on Monday.
-Amanda Knox's defense makes its final arguments on Tuesday, while Raffaele Sollecito's defense is scheduled to close on January 9.
-Both sides will have a chance for rebuttals on Jan.
-10. The panel of 10, two professional judges and eight lay jury members, will begin deliberations on Jan.
-10 or Jan.
-15. A verdict is likely the same day of deliberations, but there is no telling how long they might go on.
+Raffaele Sollecito's defense makes its closing arguments on Thursday.
+Both sides will have a chance for rebuttals Jan.
+20. The panel of 10 — two professional judges and eight lay jury members — will begin deliberations on Jan.
+30. A verdict is likely the same day, but the timing is uncertain.

 IF THERE IS ANOTHER CONVICTION

 If Knox is convicted, the verdict would still need to be confirmed by Italy's highest court to be final, a process that can take months.
 Then the Italian justice ministry would have to request her extradition from the U.S. to serve the sentence, something it's likely to do given the severity of the crime.
 As for Sollecito, the sentence could be started much more quickly since he is in Italy, pending formalities.